One Plus Four

 Death Benefit Waiver: No surrender charges will be imposed on the death benefits paid under this annuity contract.

 Upon the first contract anniversary, and for 30 days thereafter, you have the option of:

 1. Continuing the contract for the remaining four years.
-The rate for each subsequent year will be based on the Five Year Advantage New Issue Crediting Rate at each anniversary of your contract, and guaranteed at that level for the contract year.
+The rate for each subsequent year will be based on the Flex 5 Advantage New Issue Crediting Rate at each anniversary of your contract, and guaranteed at that level for the contract year.
 During the 30 day window, you may withdraw any portion of your proceeds without a surrender charge.

 2. Surrendering the contract during the 30 day window, and converting to a new One Plus Four.
 The initial crediting rate for the new contract will be the current crediting rate in the month of the conversion.
 The entire proceeds of the existing contract may be converted into the new contract without creating a taxable event.